Breakthrough/PySceneDetect/manual/index.rst

     Version 0.6 is under development.
 This manual may be outdated or incorrect in places.

 This manual refers to both the PySceneDetect command-line interface (the `scenedetect` command) and the PySceneDetect Python API (the `scenedetect` module).
-Information regarding installing/downloading PySceneDetect or obtaining the latest release can be found at `scenedetect.com <http://scenedetect.com/>`_.

-PySceneDetect requires `ffmpeg` or `mkvmerge` for video splitting support.
+The latest release of PySceneDetect can be installed via `pip install scenedetect[opencv]`, or Windows builds and source releases can be found at `scenedetect.com <http://scenedetect.com/>`_.
+Note that PySceneDetect requires `ffmpeg` or `mkvmerge` for video splitting support.

 .. note::